nkkarthik/nolan/README.md

 ## TODO

-- Record mouse pointer in the video (java does not capture pointer)
+- Move mouse pointer before clicks
+- Can we record only browser window?
 - Add sub-title, given as comment in the script, to the video
-- Move mouse pointer before clicks
 - Should be able to give a 'sub-title' as comment in the selenium script.
 And it should be recorded in the video